vitorpavinato/AglyPoolseq/mappingPipeline/README.md

 # Scripts to download, map, call polymorphism in pooled sequencing data-sets for Drosophila

 ## Description
-> This set of scripts provides a pipeline to build wholeGenomeSync files for each population sample from raw FASTQ data
+> This set of scripts provides a pipeline to build wholeGenomeSync files for each population sample from raw FASTQ data and defines a Dockerfile to build a docker image which can act as a standalone tool to run the pipeline.

 ### 0. Define working directory
 ```bash